jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 [`terraform-nixos`](https://github.com/tweag/terraform-nixos) is a Terraform module for managing remote NixOS installations.
 It is [recommended on the NixOS website](https://nixos.org/guides/deploying-nixos-using-terraform.html) as _the_ way to deploy NixOS using Terraform.

-My main issue with it is that it is way too opinionated for how little it actually does:
-It is easy to reach a point where you need to tweak its behavior so much that you might as well write something yourself, and when you do, you'll find that it only takes a few dozen lines or so anyway.
+My main issue with it is that it is too opinionated for how little it actually does: it is easy to reach a point where you need to tweak its behavior so much that you might as well write something yourself, and when you do, you'll find that it only takes a few dozen lines or so anyway.
 So, ultimately, I think it's a better use of your time to just implement all the deployment code yourself from the get-go.

 It is also not being maintained as of the time of this writing.